mubanjs/muban-skeleton/docs/guide/components.md

 # Components

 What is a site without components?
 In Muban - like most modern frontend frameworks - everything is a component.
-From the biggest page to the smallest atom, they all are - and most are composed of - components.
+From the biggest page to the smallest atom, all of them - and most are composed of - components.

 ## Component files and folders

 Within the Muban skeleton we have set on a standard way of writing, organizing and using components, based on lessons learned while working with it.
 If you wish, you're free to divert from this in your own project.
-Even then it's still useful why we've chosen this way.
+Even then it is still useful to know why we went this way.

 ### Folders

 All components reside in the `/src/components/` folder.
 Not for any technical reason, but purely for organisation.
-Within this folder we might follow the atomic design principle by dividing them up between atoms, molecules, organisms and templates.
-Feel free to organize them any way you feel, since this really depends on how your project is set up.
+The default structure follows the atomic design principle of dividing components between atoms, molecules, organisms and templates.
+Feel free to to change this and organize them any way you feel, since this decision is project specific.

 Each component has its own folder to contain all the source files related to this component.
-At its core these are the JS component, the template and the styles.
-But other files like storybook stories, mock data or included assets might also be contained here.
+At its core these are: the TypeScript component, the template and the styles.
+But other files like storybook stories, mock data or included assets can also be included here.

-A component folder has the same name as its component, but written in `snake-case` **[TBD]**.
+A component folder has the same name as its component, but written in [`snake-case`](https://en.wikipedia.org/wiki/Snake_case).

 ```
 /src